Get started

 What is the difference between consumer AI infrastructure and a TTS API?

 A TTS API converts text to speech.
 Consumer AI infrastructure is the full stack: realtime AI models (including TTS), orchestration for managing the complete application pipeline, observability for tracking how AI decisions affect user outcomes, experimentation for testing configurations against live metrics, and intelligent routing for optimizing model selection.
 TTS is one component.
-Consumer AI infrastructure is the platform that makes the entire application work at scale.
+Consumer AI infrastructure is the technology stack that makes the entire application work at scale.

 What segments does consumer AI infrastructure serve?